suyogwaghere/VS-Code-Snippet-v1.0/README.md

-# demoSnippet README
+# VS-Code-Snippet-v1.0 README

-This is the README for your extension "demoSnippet".
+This is the README for your extension "VS-Code-Snippet-v1.0".
 After writing up a brief description, we recommend including the following sections.

 ## Features